 I ran four tests yesterday using iperf3.
 The T6225-CR NIC still runs with Chelsio’s SM10G-SR optics.
 It’s amazing that receiving TCP streams runs at full speed.
 Sending TCP streams limps away only at a few megabits per second.
 This wasn’t expected at all.
 Even IPv6 runs faster than IPv4 for these particular tests.
 The Cisco switch at the other end uses Fiberworks’ SFP-10G-SR optics.
 Does anyone have any clues?
 Continue reading iperf3 and Chelsio T6225-CR

 ARIN, the American Registry for Internet Numbers, is closing in on their Z day.
 Soon only AfriNIC will have IPv4 address blocks available for their customers, and even AfriNIC will run out of IPv4 addresses sometime in the year 2019.

-carp(4) is no longer a pseudo-interface, but rather accessible on every conceivable interface.
+I’ve been experimenting with carp(4) on FreeBSD/i386 10.0-CURRENT and FreeBSD/amd64 10.0-CURRENT for the past year or so. carp(4) is no longer a pseudo-interface, but rather accessible on every conceivable interface.
 Continue reading CARP on FreeBSD 10.0-CURRENT